Workshops at Healthy Urban Childhoods, 8 - 9 Oct 2019

 The desired outcome of this workshop is to inspire public and non governmental stakeholders to collaborate with companies in their development of innovations for physical activity for healthy brain functions among children and young people.

 Commercial forces are often regarded as a counter-force in child healthcare.
 The sedentary everyday life of children is often blamed on the large and growing commercial supply of passivating products on the consumer market.
-The prevalence of physical and mental ill-health is growing among children and young people.
-A large proportion of children and adolescents in urban settings do not reach the recommended level of physical activity and a lot of time is spent sedentary.
-Also, studies have shown that fitness levels are decreasing.

 An increasing number initiatives and innovations, both as products and services, promoting physical activity is a positive trend.
 However, in many cases the development of these innovations need to be supported by scientifically, evidence based interventions.